HangfireIO/Hangfire.io/_posts/2014-05-10-are-your-methods-ready-to-run-in-background.md

 Furthermore, serialized arguments can take more space, and it often is more efficient to pass database identifiers or file names instead of their contents.

-#### Execution context is being changed
+#### Execution context is changed

-In the simplest case, such as using `ThreadPool.QueueUserWorkItem` or `Task.Factory.StartNew` methods, only thread is being changed.
+In the simplest case, such as using `ThreadPool.QueueUserWorkItem` or `Task.Factory.StartNew` methods, only thread is changed.
 But in Hangfire, you can use different process, or different server to process background jobs.
 So, the *execution context* term includes not only thread context, request context and so on, but also static data, including local locks, local filesystem, etc.

 That is why if you are querying data inside a background job that corresponds to the execution context where the job was enqueued, it may fail.
 If you need to pass the current state to a job, use arguments or shared storage.